-A few days before she turned 61, Anne Lamott decided to write down everything she knew for sure.
+A few days before she turned 61, Anne Lamott wrote down everything she knew for sure about life and writing.
 There’s not a lot of certainty in life but Anne does a candid and humorous job of pointing out twelve of her “for sures.”

 She’ll Help You Laugh, If Not Learn

 She’s an activist, former alcoholic and Sunday School teacher.
 Are you familiar with her writing?
 If not, her words are worth a moment of your day.
 She’ll make you laugh (at least smile) or think about life and that will be good for you.